Installing and Authenticating Your Terminal Agent

 Method 3: Enterprise Authentication (Advanced)

-Who this is for: Enterprise customers using Amazon Bedrock, Google Vertex AI, or Anthropic Foundry (dedicated capacity).
+Who this is for: Enterprise customers using Amazon Bedrock, Google Vertex AI, or Microsoft Foundry (dedicated capacity).

 Use case: Organizations with existing cloud infrastructure, compliance requirements, or dedicated capacity needs.